Introduction

 mount_options: ["dmode=774,fmode=664"]

-Exit the Vagrant shell, then do vagrant reload && vagrant ssh
+Exit the Vagrant shell, then do vagrant reload && vagrant ssh.

-.
+By default Ansible will connect to the remote hosts as user vagrant because you are logged in to the vagrant shell as vagrant.
 For the sake of simplicity let's make ansible connect as root.
-This can be done by providing --remote-user=root
+This can be done by providing --remote-user=root or -u=root to Ansible commands.

 Now the remote hosts need to allow Ansible to connect.
 Thus for every remote host that you want to control execute

-ssh-copy-id [email protected]
+ssh-copy-id root@myremotehost

 and authenticate.